Privacy In The World Of Social Networks

 But phone is not the same as Facebook or any other social network, somebody might say.
 True, phone is more like e-mail or private messages on a social network.
 Guess what, those are intercepted and even censored on Facebook as well.
 Apparently, Facebook will block your private message if it contains something like a link to The Pirate Bay and give you an explanation that some Facebook users find your message abusive.
 It will not tell who are those users, how they can reach your private message and why should they care about the content of your private conversation which they are not a part of, though.

-Imagine that in the middle of a phone conversation censoring beep sound cover your words because something or somebody calculated that you shouldn’t be talking whatever you do talk at the moment.
+Now imagine that in the middle of a phone conversation censoring beep sound cover your words because something or somebody calculated that you shouldn’t be talking whatever you do talk at the moment.
 Or the line simply hangs with operator’s prerecorded voice telling you that “some of the content of your conversation is reported as abusive by other telephone users”.
 Not by your friend that you are talking to, but some other, unknown people you have never met and that, by any means, have no right to eavesdrop your phone line.

 But this is going much further than illegal censorship.